dalong0514/readnotes/20190106计算原文/2019116AutoCAD-Platform-Customization/2019116AutoCAD-Platform-Customization0213.md

 Displaying a Dialog Box A dialog box contained in a DCL file can be loaded and displayed in the AutoCAD drawing environment.
 Once the dialog box has been displayed, the user can interact with the tiles (or controls) on the dialog box.
 The choices a user makes can then be used to control the behavior and output of a custom program.

-NOTE

-The steps in this exercise depend on the completion of the steps in the「Exercise: Deploying the drawplate Function」section of Chapter 20,「Authoring, Managing, and Loading AutoLISP Programs.」If you didn't complete the steps, do so now or start with the ch23_drawplate.lsp and ch23_utility.lsp sample files available for download from www.sybex.com/go/autocadcustomization.
+NOTE: The steps in this exercise depend on the completion of the steps in the「Exercise: Deploying the drawplate Function」section of Chapter 20,「Authoring, Managing, and Loading AutoLISP Programs.」If you didn't complete the steps, do so now or start with the ch23_drawplate.lsp and ch23_utility.lsp sample files available for download from www.sybex.com/go/autocadcustomization.
 Place these sample files in the MyCustomFiles folder under the Documents (or My Documents) folder, or the location you are using to store the LSP files.
 Once the sample files are stored on your system, remove the characters ch23_ from the name of each file.

 Creating the drawplate Dialog Box